PatrickKyei/exception/_posts/2022-03-19-project-management-career-path.md

 Project managers oversee projects from inception to end and act as guides for their teams, relying on their exceptional organizational and interpersonal skills at all times.

-According to Google, students who have completed a training or course Google Career Certificate in project management in the United States have reported a 75% improvement in their career trajectory.

 I made the decision to embark on a 6-month intensive learning journey on Project Management.

 I finished the course after 13 weeks of hard effort and perseverance.
 I struggled with depression on several occasions but never gave up.
 Upon the many challenges that I faced - light offs, procastination, slow internet connectivity, and many more, I am happy to pronounce a successful completion of the tranining.